giscafer/laoui-bootstrap/doc/pages/components/button/button.md

-With the buttons directive, we can make a group of buttons behave like a set of checkboxes (`uib-btn-checkbox`) or behave like a set of radio buttons (`uib-btn-radio`).
+With the buttons directive, we can make a group of buttons behave like a set of checkboxes (`ui-btn-checkbox`) or behave like a set of radio buttons (`ui-btn-radio`).

-### uib-btn-checkbox settings
+### ui-btn-checkbox settings

 * `btn-checkbox-false`
   _(Default: `false`)_ -